basp/hellmoo/REF.md

 # reference
-Below is a reference of all my trigger and alias patterns and their implementations (if not simple highlights).
+Below is a reference of all my trigger and alias patterns that are not in `hum` including their implementation (if not simple highlights).

 ## triggers
 ### highlights